Urban Futures

 Exclusion of Women in Urban Governance

-Women make up a significant portion of urban residents and play vital roles in informal systems (water, food, energy access), yet are systematically excluded from planning and decision-making.
+Women make up a significant portion of urban residents and play vital roles in informal systems, yet are systematically excluded from planning and decision-making.
 Urban environments are predominantly designed by men, for men.

 Lack of Participatory Planning

-Traditional planning processes are top-down, with minimal or no community input.
-Decisions are often made by distant policymakers and professionals disconnected from local realities.
+Traditional planning processes are top-down, with minimal community input.
+Decisions are often made by distant policymakers disconnected from local realities.

 Limited Capacity for Implementation